A Life of Participation with God’s Love –A summary of the “Letters of St. Paul”, by Richard Rohr

 This transformational conversion experience of living “In Christo” results in “suffering and death”.
 Paul speaks of dying to the old-self.
 The old-self is selfish.
 It’s petty and needy of admiration and affirmation though praise of achievement – through the acquisition of things.
 The old-self is defined by persons and things outside of itself.
-It’s fragile, because its validity is determined by changing life situations.
+It’s fragile, because its validity is determined by changing whims of life situations.

 Paul turns that cultural notion upside-down.
 Our value comes from the life of Christ within us.
 We are made by God, and for God.
 Until we understand that, life won’t make sense.
 By dying to selfishness, we experience the presence of God within us, and live “In Christo”.
 The “old-self” is powerless against “Powers and Principalities”.
 The “New Creation” in Christ, triumphs.
 When we suffer reversals by rebellion (sin – “kicking against the goads”), we will gain renewal through participation.

 Participation in the Mystical Body of Christ shares in the Pascal Mystery of Death & Resurrection, and of Loss & Renewal.
 By Christ sharing in our humanity, our humanity shares in His Divinity.
 Not by doing what is right, nor by knowing (Augustine wrote that Satan knows the creeds of the Church), but by experiencing the presence of God within us.
 The Mystical Body of Christ is a bunch of broken branches re-grafted into the life-giving vine of God.
 It’s the progeny of Christ’s unilateral covenant of unconditional love through the Gift of Grace.